 Although we're a relatively young herd, we strive to breed kids that are an improvement on their dam.
 Our focus is on milk production, and to that end, we strive to choose bucks with strong milk records behind them.
 We breed for animals who are functional into the later years of their lives, and who look best when they are mature, rather than animals who look great as kids, only to fizzle when they should be at their peak.
 Our long-term goal is to have a herd of does who can consistently milk for 20 months between freshenings.

 Some of the lines forming our Nubian herd are: Pruittville, Blissberry, Kastdemur, Price O The Field, Jacobs Pride, Woest-Hoeve, and J&R Spirit's.
 Some of the lines forming our Alpine herd are: Shining-Moon, Tempo-Aquila, Redwood Hills, Strawberry-Fields, Alpine-Valleys, Oakmoon, Montage, and Angel-Prairie.
 We combine the best genetics from both breeds to develop our Nubian/Alpine Experimentals.

 We have a clean herd and currently only test for CAE.
-Our last full-herd, all negative test was in April of 2015.
+Our last full-herd, all negative test was in April of 2017.
 Feel free to contact us for a copy of the results.
 We have had no instances of CL on our farm.
 We have in the past tested for CL, TB, and Brucellosis, all results were negative.
 As we live in a TB & Brucellosis-certified-free state, we have discontinued this testing.